Education Loan Interest Rate

 Do You Accrue Interest During the Grace Period?

 Education loans differ from other types of loans in that they come with a grace period.
-It is to give borrowers time to graduate and get a job for that period between completing the course and repaying the loan.
+It is designed to give borrowers time to graduate and secure employment during the period between completing the course and repaying the loan.
 Whether interest accrues during that time, though, ultimately depends on the lender’s terms.

 Lenders generally provide two variations of grace periods:

-- Grace Period with interest Payment: Under this option, the borrower is required to pay interest on the disbursed loan amount during the grace period.
-The principal repayment starts only after the grace period ends.
+1. Grace Period with interest Payment: Under this option, the borrower is required to pay interest on the disbursed loan amount during the grace period.
+Principal repayment begins only after the grace period has ended.

-- Grace Period free of Interest Payment: In this case, the borrower does not have to pay interest during the grace period.
+2. Grace Period Free of Interest Payment: In this case, the borrower does not have to pay interest during the grace period.
 However, this unpaid interest adds to the principal and increases the overall repayment burden once the grace period expires.

 Are There Tax Benefits on Education Loan Interest